Supreme Court sides with Christian postal worker who declined to work on Sundays

 Title VII prohibits an employer from discriminating against a worker because of their religion.
 Under the law, an employer must reasonably accommodate an employee's religious observance or practice unless it would result in "undue hardship" on the business.

 In its 1977 decision in Trans World Airlines v.
-Hardison, the Supreme Court said an "undue hardship" is an accommodation that would cause an employee to bear more than a "de minimis" cost.
+Hardison, the Supreme Court said an "undue hardship" is an accommodation that would cause an employer to bear more than a "de minimis" cost.

 Thursday's ruling is the latest in a string of decisions from the conservative Supreme Court in favor of religious parties.
 In its last term, the high court sided with a former high school football coach who was punished for praying on the field after games, and found that schools that provide religious instruction could not be excluded from a tuition assistance program offered by the state of Maine.